5 Signs of a Clogged Toilet and Home Remedies to Fix It

 1. Plunger

 While this gadget may look simple, it is nevertheless the most effective technique to unclog a toilet.
-When utilizing this instrument, insert the plunger in the toilet bowl and gently press it down.

 The first step is to get rid of the air.
 If you press too hard, you can end up splashing dirty water all over yourself.